robertsLando/Mqtt2Mqtt/README.md

 - **Maps Get**: List of maps to use for value updates coming from other gateways to forward to your broker
 - **Maps Set**: List of maps to use for value writes coming from your broker to forward to the gateways.

-## Maps
+### Maps

-Set of rules to use for incoming/outgoing packets
+Set of rules to use for incoming/outgoing packets.
+To add a new map click on the fab button in the bottom right corner

 - **Name**: A unique name that identify the map.
 - **Custom Topic**: Enable this to customize the topic